lelegard/openssl-provider-leak/README.md

 - Call `OPENSSL_cleanup()` at end of `main()`, do not call `OSSL_PROVIDER_unload()`
   - No memory leak

-This time, with OpenSSL 3.3.2, it seems that OpenSSL does the cleanup of the loaded providers.
+This time, with OpenSSL 3.3.2 as installed using Homebrew on macOS, it seems that OpenSSL does the cleanup of the loaded providers.
 Interestingly, the memory leaks are observed when we try to unload the provider after the OpenSSL cleanup.

+On Linux, with the same version of OpenSSL 3.3.2, recompiled from sources, we observed the memory leaks when the providers are not explicitly unloaded.
+We do not know where this difference comes from.

 ## Rebuilding OpenSSL on Linux